gevaertlab/sequoia-pub/README.md

 ## Pre-processing

 Scripts for pre-processing are located in the `pre-processing` folder.

+## Construct reference file
 All computational processes requires a *reference.csv* file, which has one row per WSI and their corresponding gene expression values.
 The RNA columns are named with the following format 'rna_{GENENAME}'.
 An optional 'tcga_project' column indicates the TCGA project that data belongs to.
 See `examples/ref_file.csv` for an example.
+A complete list of genes (columns) used for the model developed and evaluation in our paper can be found in `examples/gene_list.csv`.

+For inference using pre-training model weights, simply set all gene expression value in the table to 0.
+For model training, we need to replace 0 with real gene expression data.

 ### Step 1: Patch extraction